 About Terry Dame

 Ms. Dame has received grants and commissioning funds from HarvestWorks Digital Media Art Center, Fractured Atlas, Mary Flagler Cary Charitable Trust, The Rockefeller Foundation, New York State Council for the Arts, Meet the Composer Fund and the Franklin Furnace Archive.
 She was an artist in residence at HERE Art Center in New York City during 2003 & 2004.
 She is currently on faculty in the MFA Computer Art and BFA Film Departments at the School of Visual Arts and the Creative Media Department at Marymount Manhattan College in NYC.
-She tours nationally performing and teaching workshops on instrument building with recycled objects and interactive technologies to all ages.
+She tours nationally performing and teaching workshops on instrument building and interactive technologies to all ages.
 Dame holds a MFA in Performance and Composition from the California Institute of the Arts.